thg1lb/asthmavue/README.md

 ## The problem
 > [“Nearly 250,000 people die prematurely each year from asthma, and most of all these deaths are preventable.
 Globally, death rates from asthma in children range from 0 to 0.7 per 100,000 people”](https://pmc.ncbi.nlm.nih.gov/articles/PMC7052318/#:~:text=Nearly%20250%2C000%20people%20die%20prematurely,per%20100%2C000%20people%20%5B2%5D).

 Children with asthma often lack the knowledge and experience needed to gauge when their symptoms are worsening.
 AsthmaVue aims to help quantify that uncertainty by providing a low-cost, accessible monitoring device that detects abnormal breathing events (wheezes, coughs) in real time and triggers and alert before an asthma attack.
+It first calibrates for a short period using the user's own breathing patterns.
+Then, breathing sounds captured by the microphone are converted into frequency data using FFT and abnormal breathing patterns within adjusted frequency thresholds trigger an alert.

 ## Hardware